-We are interested in how neural circuits composed of excitatory and inhibitory neurons coordinate to generate the (oscillatory) activity we observe in the cortex, particularly the hippocampus, and how the resulting spiking patterns encode and transfer memory.
+We are interested in how neural circuits composed of excitatory and inhibitory neurons coordinate to generate the (oscillatory) activity we observe in the cortex, particularly the hippocampus, and how the resulting spiking patterns encode and transfer memory to other brain regions, such as the prefrontal cortex.

 The most salient rhythms we observe in the CA1 region of the rat hippocampus are theta (5-12 Hz) oscillations and transient sharp-wave ripples (100-250 Hz).
-These rhythms reflect an exquisite coordination of spiking activity by hippocampal neurons, and are considered to underly the mechanisms by which memories are processed.
+These rhythms reflect an exquisite coordination of spiking activity and are considered to underly the mechanisms by which memories are processed.

-During theta oscillations of exploring rats, neurons fire at a phase relative to theta that corresponds to the distance from the ‘preferred’ location of the neuron.
+During theta oscillations of exploring rats, neurons in the hippocampus (and in some other brain regions) fire at a phase relative to theta that corresponds to the distance from the ‘preferred’ location of the neuron.
 This relative phase changes (‘precesses’) as the animal moves.
 A beautiful consequence of this phenomenon on the network level is that neurons fire in sequences during exploration, with a precision on the order of tens of milliseconds–a timescale most suitable for synaptic plasticity (LTP and LTD).

 During periods of restfulness, after the animal has stopped exploring (even briefly), irregular bursts of population activity give rise to brief but intense high-frequency (100-250 Hz) oscillations in the CA1 pyramidal cell layer, known as ‘sharp-wave’ ripples.
 The neuronal population activity during the ripples is highly structured and is a major area of our research interest.